Liberty University: Links to Donald Trump

 The school is noted for its official embrace of Donald Trump before and during his term as U.S. president.
 The businessman twice spoke at the university Convocation: in 2012, when he was awarded an honorary doctor of business degree, and in 2016.
 As U.S. president, Trump was the keynote speaker at the May 2017 commencement, when he received an honorary Doctor of Laws degree.
 Falwell Jr. commended Trump for "bombing those in the Middle East who persecute and kill Christians," and that Trump had "proved that he is a man of his word."
 As of 2022, three honorary degrees Trump received from other institutions have been rescinded, but Liberty has not rescinded the two it granted Trump.

+Starting in 2016 when he endorsed Donald Trump, Falwell Jr. began reviewing and editing articles that were going to be published in the student-written newspaper, the Liberty Champion.
+On one occasion, Falwell made Champion editors end opinion pieces with a note on how they were voting.
+When one student editor refused to do so, a note was added to the end of the article saying that "[t]he writer refused to reveal which candidate she is supporting for president."
+Later in the same year, sports editor Joel Schmieg criticized Trump's calling the Access Hollywood tape as "locker room talk".
+Falwell refused to allow the piece to run, saying that the newspaper had one article about Trump that week, so the editor’s piece was redundant.
+When Schmieg posted on Facebook about the episode, the faculty advisor for the paper warned him not to do anything like that again.
+Schmieg chose to resign as a result, saying he "didn’t feel comfortable being told what I couldn’t write about by President Falwell."

 Falwell Jr.'s uncritical support for Trump was characterized as a repudiation of Christian values.